 The CMC Nursing Hotline is available Mondays through Fridays from 8 a.m. until 4:30 p.m.
 Registered nurses are available to speak with you regarding COVID-19 symptoms and can assist you with setting an appointment to be screened.

-Conway Medical Center will offer free drive-thru COVID-19 testing beginning Monday, August 23, 2021.
+Conway Medical Center offers free drive-thru COVID-19 testing.
 Due to the rise in COVID cases in our area, CMC is pleased to offer a fast and convenient option for testing.
-The drive-thru will be open 7 days a week from 8am until 4pm and be closed for lunch between the hours of 12pm and 1pm.
+The drive-thru will be open Monday through Friday from 8am until 4pm and be closed for lunch between the hours of 12pm and 1pm.

 The testing does not require a doctor’s order, but appointments are required.
 Appointments can be made through the CMC Care app only.
 You can request an appointment on the CMC Care app as a guest or use the app to access your existing Patient Portal account, which includes medical records, prescription refill requests, provider messaging and more.

 For all patients who are tested for COVID-19, either on the main campus or in a clinic, your results (negative or positive) will be called to you using the phone number(s) listed in your chart.
 We will call results to you Monday to Friday from 8-430pm.